bigsql/plprofiler/doc/plprofiler_cmd_ref.md

-    run             Runs one or more SQL statements with the plprofiler extension enabled and creates a saved-dataset and/or an HTML report from the in-memory-data.
+    run             Runs one or more SQL statements with the plprofiler extension enabled and creates a saved-dataset and/or an HTML report from the local-data.

-    monitor         Monitors a running application for a requested time and creates a saved-dataset and/or an HTML report from the resulting collected-data.
+    monitor         Monitors a running application for a requested time and creates a saved-dataset and/or an HTML report from the resulting shared-data.

-    reset-data      Deletes the collected-data.
+    reset           Deletes the data from shared hash tables.

-    save            Saves the current collected-data as a saved-dataset.
+    save            Saves the current shared-data as a saved-dataset.

     list            Lists the available saved-datasets.